What is the common cold? When do antibiotics work?

-The common cold, a viral infection of the nose and throat, is aptly named.
+The common cold is a viral infection of the nose and throat.
 It can quickly spread from one person to another.
 On average, adults get from two to three colds each year.
 A cold is the most frequent reason why children miss school.

 More than 200 types of viruses cause colds, but the most common is the rhinovirus.
-These viruses are spread by skin-to-skin contact, kissing, sharing beverages and touching contaminated surfaces.
-The virus also spreads when an infected person sneezes or coughs, producing airborne droplets.
+These viruses are spread by skin-to-skin contact, kissing, sharing drinks, and touching contaminated surfaces.
+The virus also spreads when an infected person sneezes or coughs, putting the virus in the air.

 Prevention practices can help you to avoid catching a cold.
-But if you do get ill, antibiotics aren’t a cure, even if you’re concerned about developing a secondary infection.
+But if you do get ill, antibiotics aren’t a cure, even if you’re concerned about developing a second infection.

 That’s because antibiotics kill bacteria, not viruses.
-Taking them when you don’t need them contributes to an alarming problem: antibiotic resistance.
+Taking them when you don’t need them contributes to a serious problem: antibiotic resistance.

 What are the symptoms of the common cold?